kjappelbaum/oximachinetool/README.md

 TOOLS_EXAMPLE_DIR="../custom-tools"
 ```

-Now you can run your app locally by running the _run-example.sh_ script.
+Now you can run your app locally by running the `run-example.sh` script.
 This script copies the files from
-_custom-tool_ app to the _tools-barebone_ framework in predefined places and runs the app
+the `custom-tool` app to the `tools-barebone` framework in predefined places and runs the app
 at http://localhost:5000.

 ```
 ./run-example.sh   # launch the server at http://127.0.0.1:5000
 ```

-### 3. New tool: _custom-tool_
+### 3. New tool: `custom-tool`

-To write new tool called _custom-tool_, create new directory "_custom-tool_" inside
+To write new tool called `custom-tool`, create a new directory `custom-tool` inside the
-_materialscloud-tools_ folder.
+`materialscloud-tools` folder.
 We will first create the minimum set of files required
 in this new tool as shown below.

 ```